TFEL/MFront

 instructions for specific released versions are included with the

-sources and detailled in the INSTALL
+sources and detailed in the INSTALL

 and the